 During the development of the method, Knapp was looking for an efficient way to shorten development cycles of new products, quickly generate user feedback and thus enable decision-makers to estimate the success of a product or service.
 The result was a working concept that was first applied successfully in innovation processes within Google Ventures, but soon also in renowned companies around the world.
-In keeping with the design-doing mentality, the sprint process is constantly being adapted and developed.
+In keeping with the design-doing mentality, the sprint process is being adapted and developed constantly.

-The classic Design Sprint is an intensive five-day workshop in which an interdisciplinary team from various departments of a company work together to face a challenge.
+The classic Design Sprint is an intensive five-day workshop in which an interdisciplinary team from various departments of a company works together to face a challenge.
 The result of the process is not only a concept for a possible product, but also a first prototype, that is already tested, through which valuable user feedback is collected.

 In this process, the Design Sprint relies on working principles that are specially adapted to the intensive innovation processes – literally sprints.
-The whole process is divided into short time slots; for each of the short process steps there is only a limited timeslot planned, which everyone is reminded of by a timer in the (in times of COVID-19 also digital) room.
+The whole process is divided into short time slots; for each of the short process steps there is only a limited time slot planned, which everyone is reminded of by a timer in the (in times of COVID-19 also digital) room.
 As a presumed “final opponent” of innovation processes and progress, classic meeting situations are avoided wherever possible.
 Never-ending discussions are replaced by work following the “Together-Alone”-principle: everyone works at the same time, but alone, on the same task.
 The outcome is always a physical representation in space, so that there is nothing, that exists only as words surrounded by different interpretations (principle: “Tangible Beats Discussion”).
-Subsequent decision-making processes are simplified, structured and visualized (Principle: “Note-Stick-Vote”).
+Subsequent decision-making processes are simplified, structured and visualized (principle: “Note-Stick-Vote”).